Evaluating, Understanding, and Improving Constrained Text Generation for Large Language Models: Evaluation Metric

-\paragraph{Absolute metrics} In this paper, we use a widely-used dependency parser provided by \texttt{spaCy}\footnote{\url{https://explosion.ai/blog/ud-benchmarks-v3-2\#project}} to determine the relation between $h$ and $t$ in the output.
+In this paper, we use a widely-used dependency parser provided by \texttt{spaCy}\footnote{\url{https://explosion.ai/blog/ud-benchmarks-v3-2\#project}} to determine the relation between $h$ and $t$ in the output.
 Similar to~\citet{NEURIPS2022_ab63a1a3}, we adopt the unlabeled/labeled/word coverage (UC/LC/WC) as the metrics for evaluation.
+LC (Accuracy) denotes the proportion of instances where the relation between $h$ and $t$ is accurately identified.
 UC refers to the proportion of instances where there exists a dependency relation between $h$ and $t$, but the relation type is incorrect.
-LC denotes the proportion of instances where the relation between $h$ and $t$ is accurately identified.
-WC is analogous to the lexical constraint coverage previously mentioned in Experiment I.
+WC is analogous to the lexical constraint coverage.

-\paragraph{Relative metrics} Merely examining the absolute values of the aforementioned UC/LC/WC metrics might not accurately reflect the model's proficiency in handling relation constraints, as the model might coincidentally establish a certain relationship between $h$ and $t$.
-Therefore, we also calculated the relative improvements of the aforementioned metrics relative to the scenario where $r$ is not provided, and only $h$ and $t$ are given:

-where $f$ indicates the LLM.
-We posit that a higher $\Delta(metric)$ indicates a model's enhanced capability to distinguish between the relation $r$ connecting keywords $h$ and $t$, relative to all other conceivable relations.
-This also indicates an enhanced capacity corresponds to a more profound comprehension of the genuine meaning inherent in $r$.